-Resort Report for our holiday in Plakias, Crete, in late September/early October 2006.
-This was an annoying holiday in many ways from beginning to end.
+Resort Report for our holiday in Plakias, Crete, in late Sept/early Oct 2006 - an annoying holiday in many ways from beginning to end.

 Olympic Holidays antics

 We live not far from Luton Airport, so were pleased when Olympic Holidays accepted our booking for a flight from Luton to Iraklion.
 We'd been unable to book into accommodation that we'd identified in Plakias and Myrthios, so we booked Olympic's Kostas-Chrysoulla Studios where we'd stayed the previous year, and been happy with it.
 The tickets arrived shortly afterwards, but Olympic later reneged on the deal and switched us to an overnight flight from Gatwick – which cost us over £100 more in petrol and parking fees.
 Olympic refused to offer any compensation – they had a get-out clause in the small print which allows for a change of (London) airport.

 The flight landed in Iraklion just before three in the morning.
 A long slow coach journey followed while lots of other holiday makers were dropped off at their hotels along the way.
 At Rethimno, Olympic Holidays' “transfer rep” suddenly announced that he was getting off and because of “language difficulties with the coach driver", he wasn't sure whether the coach would go all the way to Plakias, or if we'd be transferred to a taxi at some stage.